cpfaff/mspm/README.md

 # Your small project management

-This repository contains the 'yspm' R package which is a project management tool for the famous R statistics environment.
-The package provides tools to easily create a predefined project folder structure, to create relative file and folder reference inside a project and a package management to allow for better reproducible project.
-It helps you to create self-contained, shareable and reproducible packages of projects.
-Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate, drake or the 'here' package), which are floating around in the R community, have been wrapped up into a streamlined solution.
+The 'yspm' package is a project management tool for the famous R statistics environment.
+The package provides tools to easily create a predefined project folder structure, helps to manage relative file and folder references inside a project and implements version management of dependencies to allow for creating better reproducible projects in R.

 ## Installation